 - Assets-Driven and Strength-Based Practice: We recognize that our community has significant strengths alongside needs.
-We specifically amplify the strength of bilingualism, biliteracy and multiculturalism in our DLI program.
-We seek to extend that strength to the academic environment. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 94% (29/31) of teachers identify as persons of color.
-All staff members engage in consistent professional development to

-- ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
-Further, we have recruited highly engaged parents to lead our School Site Council and our PTO has over 50 active members.
+For example, students and families demonstrate incredible resilience in the face of challenges.
+We seek to extend that strength to the academic environment. - Racially Just and Restorative School Climates: We have invested in a positive behavioral interventions and support system over several years, including restorative practices to support students in conflict, discipline and community. - Powerful, Culturally Proficient and Relevant Instruction: We have made a concerted effort to recruit and hire staff members that reflect the demographic profile of our students; for example, 39% of teachers (Gen. Ed., SpEd and Home Hospital) identify as persons of color.
+All staff members engage in consistent professional development to ensure instructional practices support our scholars in culturally relevant and responsive practices, particularly in support of English learners. - Shared Decision Making and Participatory Practices: Our school has a committed Instructional Leadership Team that includes teachers and other core staff members; all significant data and decisions related to instruction are vetted through this team.
+Further, we have recruited highly engaged parents to lead our School Site Council and English Language Advisory Committee.
+Additionally, the Family Ambassador and School Counselor provide added support to our students and families.
+All stake-holders in the school, including certificated and classified staff, are sought out to provide input that supports our students' needs.